FileFighter/filefighter.github.io/_posts/2021-06-15-Installation.md

 This time we want to go through the installation of FileFighter.
 To install FileFighter you only need [Docker](https://www.docker.com/){:target="_blank"} and hardware to run FileFighter on.
 The codebase is split into services, that run in different Docker Containers hosted on [DockerHub](https://hub.docker.com/u/filefighter){:target="_blank"}.
 The whole installation guide can be found [here](https://github.com/FileFighter/ClientSetup){:target="_blank"} in our GitHub Repository.

+# GNU/Linux and MacOS
-This will install a command line interface for you (only on linux and osx), which you can use to interact with the Docker containers.
+Under GNU/Linux this will install a command line interface for you, which you can use to interact with the Docker containers.
 Examples:

 - Downloading FileFighter